microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraServicePrincipalOwner.md

 cccccccc-2222-3333-4444-dddddddddddd Mary Kom       Mary@contoso.com    Member
 ```

 This example retrieves all the owners of a service principal.
-You can use the comand `Get-EntraBetServicePrincipal` to get service principal object Id.
+You can use the comand `Get-EntraServicePrincipal` to get service principal object Id.

 - `ObjectId` parameter specifies the unique identifier of a service principal.